eclipse-tractusx/item-relationship-service/local/testing/README.md

 It is important not to export environments used in the collection, since these are usually exported automatically with the collection.
 To prevent this, each environment must be created as a private environment.

 ## Import an Environment
 To import one of the environments open the desired environment file and copy the whole content.
-Create a new **private** Environment (so its not included if you need to export the collection) for your collection and paste it in the created file.
+Create a new **private** Environment (to make sure that it is not included if you need to export the collection) for your collection and paste it in the created file.

 ## Export an Environment
 If an environment has been changed to update it for the project, it is suggested to replace or add the content of the original environment file.